 It didn’t all happen at once.
 It was a slow creep to doing and having SO MUCH.

 And then came January of 2020, when we thought deeply about everything that we were aiming for and realized… we were headed in the wrong direction.
 More houses = more problems (leaking things, regular upkeep, increasing amounts of time spent driving back and forth, so many electric bills and water bills and insurance payments – pretty much all the things).
 So we majorly course-corrected and aimed for something smaller and sweeter and a whole lot simpler.
-We sold lots of things (all of those aforementioned houses, but also a ton of extra furniture and STUFF that we had packed into garages and attics and closets) and we loaded all of our remaining worldly possessions into a 16 foot POD…
+We sold lots of things (all of those aforementioned houses, but also a ton of extra furniture and STUFF that we had packed into garages and attics and closets and sheds) and we loaded all of our remaining worldly possessions into a 16 foot POD…

 Less time cleaning out the garage on the weekends = more time on a pineapple-shaped float at the beach.
 Less time mowing the lawn = more time walking to get ice cream after lunch.
 Less time scrubbing a bunch of extra bathrooms = more time sitting out on the porch with friends up the street.
 Less time in the car driving from place to place = more time for leisurely walks to a nearby town square that has everything from shops to restaurants and even a quaint little bookstore.
 It clarified so much for us in just one summer that we spent there.